 To those familiar with eastern North Carolina in the winter, the preserve doesn’t look like anything special at first.
 We drive down a tidy dirt road bordered by ditches, moats to fallow fields of dirt clods and trees.
 Suddenly, a cloud of starlings and red-winged blackbirds erupts from a field, swells and settles, swells and settles, like a living breath, a welcome to a place made for birds, not people.

 Above, lines of swans push through the sky like long-distance swimmers, their flanks flashing silver in the sun.
 The sound isn’t the honking cacophony of flocks, though thousands of birds are here.
-Instead, it’s the whistling of wind under wings, like a gust blowing through a loose screen.
+Instead, it’s a whistling, like a gust blowing through a loose screen.
 These swans and geese are the show birds, but they are not the only ones who come to the Pungo.
 Harriers hover inches above the grass, floating like trick kites.
 Song sparrows, so light they can perch on a blade of grass without bending it, sing their impossible refrain.

 The dirt roads and viewing platforms are drivable, but the land is meant for wild things, not us.